ArjunPrasanth2912/guvi-mern-MYSQL/README.md

 JOIN products p ON o.product_id = p.id
 WHERE p.name = "prdA";

 -- 7)Join the orders and customers tables to retrieve the customer's name and order date for each order.

 select c.name,o.order_date from customers c join orders o on c.id=o.customer_id;

 -- 8) Retrieve the orders with a total amount greater than 150.00.

 select * from orders where total_amount>150.00;

 -- 9)Normalize the database by creating a separate table for order items and updating the orders table to reference the order_items table.

+	CREATE TABLE order_items (
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    order_id INT,
+    product_id INT,
+    quantity INT NOT NULL,
+    price DECIMAL(10,2) NOT NULL,
+    FOREIGN KEY (order_id) REFERENCES orders(id) ON DELETE CASCADE, FOREIGN KEY (product_id) REFERENCES products(id) ON DELETE CASCADE );

+select * from order_items;

+ -- Now we have the order_items table to store products per order, we should remove the total_amount column from the orders table.
+-- This is because the total amount can now be calculated dynamically from the order_items table.

+ALTER TABLE orders
+DROP COLUMN total_amount;

+-- 10) Retrieve the average total of all orders.

+	SELECT AVG(oi.quantity * oi.price) AS avg_order_value
+    FROM order_items oi;